Skip to Content

 Tenants living in community housing and Aboriginal Housing Office properties do not pay a Vacant bedroom charge.

-Under the Social Housing Management Transfer program, if you are currently being charged the Vacant bedroom charge by DCJ and the management of the property is transferred to a community housing provider, you will continue to pay this charge until the end of your lease or you move into a smaller dwelling.
+Under the Social Housing Management Transfer program, if you are currently being charged the Vacant bedroom charge by Homes NSW and the management of the property is transferred to a community housing provider, you will continue to pay this charge until the end of your lease or you move into a smaller dwelling.

-DCJ looks at the number of bedrooms in a property and the number of people living in a property.
+Homes NSW looks at the number of bedrooms in a property and the number of people living in a property.

 For example, a single person living alone in a three bedroom property may need to pay the charge as they have two extra bedrooms not being used.